pingalldg/GiBUU_FSI_Patch_to_NEUT/README.md

                     python3 combine_sorted.py

-step 6: After creating jg_FinalEvents.root you can use the *.ipynb to do basic analysis.
+step 6: After creating 'jg_FinalEvents.root' you can use the *.ipynb to do basic analysis.